Shiv Roy: Season 1

 Shiv begins the first season of Succession as a political consultant largely distanced from Waystar RoyCo's affairs.
 During Logan's eightieth birthday celebration, the siblings are shocked when he asks them to sign documents that would give his third wife, Marcia, two seats on the company's board.
 Kendall offers Shiv and Roman a counterproposal that would name him as Logan's successor and appoint the two of them as co-chief operating officers; the duo immediately rebuff Kendall.
 Logan suddenly suffers a hemorrhagic stroke and is rushed to the hospital during an argument with his children regarding Marcia's involvement with the trust.

 In the wake of Logan's incapacitation, the Roy children disagree over who should take control of the company.
 Roman insists that Shiv signs the trust documents alongside him, but she doubts Marcia's role in the company.
 He then blames Shiv for causing Logan's stroke with her hardball tactics, provoking a physical altercation.
 Tom spontaneously proposes to Shiv in the hospital; she accepts but wishes that he asked her under better circumstances.
-Ultimately Shiv and Roman both back Kendall as acting CEO during Logan's incapacitation.
+Ultimately Shiv and Roman both back Kendall as acting chief executive officer (CEO) during Logan's incapacitation.
 She grows suspicious of Marcia and asks Nate to run a background check on her.
 Marcia reassures her that she is willing to answer any questions she may have.